 - Maintenance expenses may need to be included in the near future after purchase.
-A dealer may have a recommended maintenance list based on inspection findings or based on the manufacturer mileage chart for the motorcycle.
+A dealer may have a recommended maintenance list based on inspection findings or based on the manufacturer’s mileage chart for the motorcycle.
 A private seller may be able to give you an idea of what has been done and what should be done in the near future based on how they have been riding the motorcycle.
 The older the motorcycle, or the more miles it has been ridden, the longer the list can be.
 If you’re not going to do the maintenance yourself, you may have more expenses waiting for you than you realize.

 - Sales tax may or may not need to be included.
 This will depend on your state primarily, but some states do and don’t include a tax.
-If they do tax the purchase, check what the tax rate is and how much that will translate into for a dollar amount to be included into the total purchase cost.
+If they do tax the purchase, check what the tax rate is and how much that will translate into for a dollar amount to be included in the total purchase cost.

 - Another after purchase cost will be title transfer and registration through the DMV in your state.
 The cost of this can range from a few dollars to a few hundred dollars.

 - One of the last things to check on is buying motorcycle insurance.
 Most financing lenders will require you to keep full coverage insurance on the motorcycle for the duration of the loan.
 As a new motorcyclist, that can be expensive depending on what you buy, where you live, and how you plan to use the motorcycle.
 A private sale paid in full may just need a minimal amount of motorcycle insurance to stay legal with your state regulations.
 Check what you need for your exact situation and do some shopping around before you commit to insurance.